poha chivda recipe | roasted poha chivda | thin poha chivda | maharashtrian poha chivda |

 - Once the seeds crackle add the peanuts, roasted chana dal and cashewnuts, mix well and sauté on a medium flame for 2 to 3 minutes or till they turn light brown in colour.

-- Add the turmeric powder, mix well and sauté on a medium flame for 30 seconds.
+- Add the turmeric powder, chilli powder and salt and sauté on a medium flame for 30 seconds.

 - Store the poha chivda in an air-tight container and use as required.

 Poha Chivda recipe with step by step photos

 For preparing the poha chivda, heat a deep non-stick pan and dry roast the 3 cups thin beaten rice (poha) on a medium flame for 2 to 3 minutes, while stirring continuously.
 If you stir too much, the thin poha might break so, make use of a pan with handles and toast by shaking the pan.
 No need to wait for them to change colour, they just need to turn crisp.
 Keep aside.
 We are using the thin variant of poha and not the thick which is generally used to make kanda poha and batata poha.
 Alternately, you can roast the poha in the microwave.
 For that, take poha in a microwave-safe bowl and microwave on HIGH for 2-3 minutes.
 Also, you can sun-dry the poha for 30 minutes to 1 hour or until crispy and flaky.

 For making the poha chivda recipe, in the same pan, heat 3 tbsp oil.